-The broad area of responsibility of this Department is unique among Germany's states.
-The Ministry for Climate Protection, Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia headed by Minister Johannes Remmel (Bündnis90/Die Grünen) is part of the government of the German state of North Rhine-Westphalia.
+The Ministry for Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia is part of the government of the German state of North Rhine-Westphalia.

 A broad area of responsibility

-The Ministry for Climate Protection, Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia (MKULNV) is part of the government of the German state of North Rhine-Westphalia.
+The Ministry for Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia (MULNV) is part of the government of the German state of North Rhine-Westphalia.